-Here’s what you need to know to make it happen on your commercial property.
+Here’s what you need to know about naturalizing bulbs to make it happen on your commercial property.

-“Naturalizing” bulbs is planting large numbers of flowering bulbs informally, mixed in with your turf or other plantings, so they look like they popped up naturally.
+Naturalizing bulbs means planting large numbers of flowering bulbs informally, mixed in with turf or other plantings, so they look like they popped up naturally.

-Certain flowers are great for this, because they grow from self-propagating bulbs — they spread freely and multiply, so you get more flowers each year, without even trying.
+Certain flowers are great for naturalizing, because they grow from self-propagating bulbs — they spread freely and multiply, so you get more flowers each year, without even trying.

-No formal lines of flowers here — naturalized bulbs are scattered to grow in drifts with gentle curves that flow throughout your landscaping.
+No formal lines of flowers here — naturalizing bulbs are scattered to grow in drifts with gentle curves that flow throughout your landscaping.

 Plant them once, leave them alone, and they come back each spring with even more vigor.
 A few hundred bulbs can become thousands.

-It’s the kind of massive, impressive display that attracts attention, customers, visitors, and potential tenants.
+It’s the kind of massive, impressive display that attracts attention, customers, visitors, and potential tenants to your commercial landscape.